Rules and Regulations – Schenley Park Vintage Races

 4. Year of Manufacture: (YOM) Actual year car was built.

-5. Year of Preparation: (YOP) Year represented by newest racing specifications found on the car, regardless of year of manufacture.
+5. Year of Preparation: (YOP) Year represented by newest racing specifications found on the car, regardless of the year of manufacture.

 See PVGP list of eligible cars

-B. Acceptance All cars and drivers new to Schenley Park must provide a current Race Car Information Sheet (RCIS) and photo of car before an entry will be accepted.
+B. Acceptance All cars and drivers new to Schenley Park must provide a current Race Car Information Sheet (RCIS) and photo of the car before an entry will be accepted.
 PVGPA may accept non-complying cars including replicas from time to time at its discretion.
 Participation at an event or the issuance of a logbook is no guarantee of continued acceptance.